avict18/wifite-3.0/README.md

 This project is released under the GNU General Public License v3.0.
 See the LICENSE file for more information.

+# Disclaimer
+This tool is only fo educational purposes only Avict18 will not be responsible for any Damage.!

 # Tags
 <a href='https://github.com/MrpasswordTz'>MrpasswordTz</a>

+# Tool is under construction